Kittaru87/8-bit-game-level-beginner-/README.md

+## Learning how to build a game ##

-23 Code Street project
+A small 23 Code Street project

-1st level of an 8-bit game
+The 1st level of an canvas sprite game

-Collision detector next on the list# 8-bit-game-level-beginner-
+Just don't move him off the map because I haven't managed to implement collision detection yet.
+He will get lost.